Neurochemistry II

 • Monoamine neurotransmitters–DA, NE, 5-HT–modulate activity of other neurons

-• Released from specific areas in midbrain and hindbrain
+• Monoamines are released from specific areas in midbrain and hindbrain

 • Many drugs that treat psychiatric illness affect monoamines